jbintz/jasonbintz/content/courses/MATH160/syllabus.md

 ## Calculator {#calc}

-We will make extensive use of [Desmos](https://www.desmos.com), an online graphing calculator.
-You will also need a TI-83 or TI-84 graphing calculator since Desmos will not be available to you for quizzes and tests.
-There may be quizzes and/or tests where the use of a calculator will not be permitted.
+We will sometimes use [Desmos](https://www.desmos.com), an online graphing calculator.
+A calculator (TI-83, 84 or similar) may be useful, but you may not use a CAS (TI-89/Inspire or similar) or cell-phone.
+We will also use scientific software (RStudio) in this course.
+Further instructions on installing RStudio will be given in class.

 [**Return to Index**](#top)